Grilled Leg of Lamb

 When it comes to slicing, it helps to have a really sharp carving knife.
 Because there’s that pesky bone in the middle, I usually carefully carve that out of the roast first and then make thin slices of lamb across the grain of the meat.

-This lamb will go great with lots of sides, but on this day I grilled some brussel sprouts and also made some quick mashed potatoes.
+This Grilled Leg of Lamb will go great with lots of sides, but on this day I grilled some brussel sprouts and also made some quick mashed potatoes.

 The lamb was really tender and flavorful.
 Pretty hard to beat!